A necessary prepping mindset begins with each of us as individuals.

 B.R.A.S.H. is an acronym to help you better identify people who may be following or watching you.
 It stands for:

 By identifying the B.R.A.S.H. traits in a person, you will be better able to notice if someone is surveilling you.
-Additionally, by using this B.R.A.S.H. on a regular basis, you will eventually use it as second nature.
+Additionally, by using this B.R.A.S.H. method regularly, you will eventually use it as second nature.
 When you do this, you’ll naturally more frequently begin to notice people and what they are doing.

 Trust Your Gut